barbazul/1kfa/mod_guide_gm.md

 `TODO`

- * When a player uses the Bravely Run Away move, you can spend 1 point from the Bad Bank to land them in a situation where they are again in immediate danger
+ * When a player uses the Bravely Run Away move, you can spend 1 point from the Challenge Bank to land them in a situation where they are again in immediate danger
- * When the characters are investigating a set piece or entering a new area, spend 1 point from the *Bad Bank* to make it trapped in such a way that it causes instant danger or damage
+ * When the characters are investigating a set piece or entering a new area, spend 1 point from the *Challenge Bank* to make it trapped in such a way that it causes instant danger or damage